-There are various aesthetic treatments today that offer safe alternatives to building a leaner body without putting your health at risk.
+There are various aesthetic slimming treatments today that offer safe alternatives to building a leaner body without putting your health at risk.
 EMSCULPT and COOLSCULPTING are two most recent technologies that may help you achieve your goals effectively.

 EMSCULPT is a great FDA-approved treatment to help burn fat and build muscles simultaneously.
 HIFEM (High-Intensity Focus Electromagnetic) technology is used to stimulate supramaximal muscle contractions, building muscles akin with 20,000 sit-ups.
 Various sizes of applicators available can be used to target different areas such as your abs, buttocks, arms and thighs.
 It is an excellent alternative to help strengthen your core too.

-Meanwhile COOLSCULPTING is the new era of fat reduction treatment (after the longest time when liposuction was the only option).
+Meanwhile COOLSCULPTING is the new era of fat reduction and slimming treatment (after the longest time when liposuction was the only option).
 As the most-googled aesthetic treatment in 2017 and 2018, it is a non-surgical fat freezing technology that is FDA-cleared to treat different parts of the body by freezing off fat cells, reducing up to 20-25% in fat layer thickness with just a single session.